Italy 1990 (video game)

-Italy 1990 (also known as World Class Soccer in the United States and Italia 1990 in most of Europe) is a soccer video game published by U.S. Gold and programmed by Tiertex Design Studios in 1990.
+Italy 1990 is a soccer video game developed by Tiertex Design Studios and published by U.S. Gold in 1990.
 It features the 1990 FIFA World Cup held in Italy but is not part of the official FIFA World Cup series.
+It was released for Amiga, Amstrad CPC, Atari ST, Commodore 64, ZX Spectrum, and MS-DOS.
 For the American market it was branded as World Class Soccer.
-In Europe (except the U.K.) it was released as Italia 1990 by U.S. Gold in association with Erbe Software.
-It was released for Amiga, Amstrad CPC, Atari ST, Commodore 64, ZX Spectrum and DOS.
+In Europe—outside the UK—it was released as Italia 1990 by U.S. Gold in association with Erbe Software.

 U.S. Gold had released the official game of the previous World Cup in 1986 (World Cup Carnival) which was extremely badly received, and would go on to release World Cup USA '94 as the official game of the 1994 World Cup.
 The official 1990 World Cup licence was acquired by Virgin Mastertronic who produced two titles, World Cup Soccer: Italia '90 for home computers and World Cup Italia '90 for Sega consoles.